neonfuz/groundseg-nix/readme.md

 ## Installation (flake + module)

 Enabling the flake will install GroundSeg as a service, as well as all of it's dependencies.
-The most significant dependency is docker 24.
-GroundSeg requires docker 24+, so it may fail to install if you have manually enabled a lower version or podman with docker-compat.
+The most significant dependency is docker.
+GroundSeg requires docker and uses the docker socket, so it may fail to install if you have manually enabled a lower version or podman with docker-compat.

 If you have not yet done so, configure your NixOS to use flakes.
 To do this, follow `Enabling Flakes Support` and `Switching to flake.nix for System Configuration`